sora-xor/sora-kaigi/README.md

 # sora-kaigi

-Zoom-style conferencing built on Kaigi over Sora Nexus / SoraNet.
+Video + audio conferencing built on Kaigi over Sora Nexus / SoraNet powered by Hyperledger Iroha 3.

 This repo is intentionally split into small building blocks.
 Right now the focus is on the networking “spine” (SoraNet relay handshake + Kaigi stream open) so we can test the end-to-end